jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 "Both can be true."

+Caroline pulled Ethan into a hug that lasted longer than usual.
+"You were wonderful up there.
+Walking across that stage—I was so proud I thought my heart would burst."

+"Thanks, Mom."

+"Your father—" She stopped.
+Took a breath.
+"His absence is his loss.
+His choice.
+Not yours."

+Ethan nodded.
+Swallowed hard.
+"I know."

+But I could see it in his face—the complicated tangle of emotions.
+Relief that Robert wasn't here to make this moment about him.
+Grief that his father had chosen not to come.
+Anger and sadness and freedom all mixed together in a way that would take months to fully process.

+My mother, sensing the weight of that moment, pulled Caroline into a hug.
+"Your son is extraordinary.
+You raised him well."

+Caroline wiped her eyes.
+"Thank you.
+So is your daughter."

-Caroline appeared with Ethan.
-The four of us—five when my parents pulled Caroline into the group—stood in a small circle of people who'd survived impossible circumstances together.
+The four of us—five, when my parents included Ethan in the next round of photos—stood in a small circle of people who'd survived impossible circumstances together.

 "Group photo?"
 Dad suggested.